Reading time: Less than 3 minutes

 5) Bestow small rewards.
 Big rewards tend to put your focus on the wrong thing — big projects.
 Instead, you want to focus on something small.
 So reward yourself for achieving a small writing commitment.
-For example, write for five minutes and then reward yourself by watching a show on TV or reading a favourite blog.
+For example, write for five minutes and then reward yourself by watching a show on Netflix or reading a favourite blog.

 6) Identify small moments.
 Look for what Maurer calls “hidden moments of delight” and note them to yourself.
 What pleases you about your writing?
 When does writing feel good?
 Look for the sense of pleasure rather than pain and celebrate it.

 I know this may all sound flakey or trivial, but there’s lots of proof that Kaizen works.
 Toyota reduced many of its automobile flaws with the small step of adding a pull-cord allowing workers to stop the assembly line if they saw a problem.
-Lance Armstrong uses “small thoughts” to improve his athletic performance.

 Why don’t you make reading One Small Step your small task for this week?